Elgg/Elgg/docs/guides/views/page-structure.rst

      'section' => $section
    ));

 The content sections are passed as an ``array`` in the second parameter.
-The array keys correspond to sections in the layout, the choice of layout will determine which sections to pass.
+The array keys correspond to sections in the layout.
 The array values contain the html that should be displayed in those areas.
 Examples of two common layouts:

 .. code-block:: php

-   $canvas_area = elgg_view_layout('one_column', array(
+   $canvas_area = elgg_view_layout('default', array(
      'content' => $content
    ));

 .. code-block:: php

-   $canvas_area = elgg_view_layout('one_sidebar', array(
+   $canvas_area = elgg_view_layout('default', array(
      'content' => $content,
      'sidebar' => $sidebar
    ));